AhenKay/INPT_report/README.md

 we now search for available auxiliary modules in Metasploit that can scan for vulnerabilities based on nmap results, we use:

 search type:auxiliary
+using:
+- use auxiliary/scanner/mysql/mysql_login,

+- use auxiliary/scanner/vnc/vnc_login

+- use auxiliary/scanner/rdp/rdp_login

+- use auxiliary/scanner/smb/smb_login

-using: use auxiliary/scanner/http/http_login , we can scan for vulnerabilities
+we can scan for vulnerabilities

 ![msconf](Images/msconf.png)